yankun-song/yankun-song.github.io/_posts/2022-06-07-React_concepts.md

 Once it finds the difference, then DOM updates only the part that has changed recently and everything remains the same.

+### Diffing Algorithm

+Two assumptions:

+- Two elements of different types will produce different trees.
+- The developer can hint at which child elements may be stable across different renders with a `key` prop.

+Compare the root element.
+If they're different types, then discard the old tree and build a new one.
+If they're the same type, React looks at the attributes of both, keeps the same underlying DOM node, and only updates the changed attributes.

+The `key` prop can help compare faster.
+You can pass an item’s index in the array as a key.
+This can work well if the items are never reordered, but reorders will be slow.

 ### Benefits

 - Better performance.
 The cost of creating JS objects is much less than creating a DOM.
 Comparing JS objects is also faster.